 Accept Change Order and proceed to the next stage

 Suspend Change Order.
-Request the Gas Transporters and the originator discuss the Change Order further to enable the PAC to make a final decision.
+Request that the Gas Transporters and the Originator discuss the Change Order further to enable the PAC to make an informed final decision.

 Evaluation Quotation Report

-Where the PAC accept the Change Order, the Gas Transporters shall prepare an Evaluation Quotation Report (EQR).
+Where the PAC accepts the Change Order, the Gas Transporters shall prepare an Evaluation Quotation Report (EQR).
 Once it is complete, the Gas Transporters shall submit the EQR to the PAC.
 The EQR will set out:

-the details of the Service Change (i.e. describe the new service requirements) and the expected beneficiaries, based on the Gas Transporters understanding of the Change Order;
+the details of the Service Change (i.e. describe the new service requirements) and the expected beneficiaries, based on the Gas Transporters’ understanding of the Change Order;

-the Gas Transporters initial view of whether and (if relevant) how the Service Change can reasonably be implemented; and,
+the Gas Transporters’ initial view of whether and (if relevant) how the Service Change can reasonably be implemented; and

-if the Gas Transporters initial view is that the Service Change could reasonably be implemented, the EQR will also set out:
+if the Gas Transporters’ initial view is that the Service Change could reasonably be implemented, the EQR will also set out:

-the Gas Transporters impact assessment of what analysis work is required in order to develop the Business Evaluation Report (BER) which may include a DCA;
+the Gas Transporters’ impact assessment of what analysis work is required in order to develop the Business Evaluation Report (BER) which may include a Detailed Cost Analysis (DCA);

-If the Gas Transporters have determined that it needs to recover the costs of preparing the BER, a quotation for such costs; and
+if the Gas Transporters have determined that they need to recover the costs of preparing the BER, a quotation for such costs; and

 any initial view that the Gas Transporters may have of potential likely changes to the Services Schedule and the PAFA costs.